Mesothelioma Survivor Stories

 - Year of Diagnosis: 2018

-Mesothelioma survivor Arthur “Art” Putt and his wife, Jan, are proud to have proven the naysayers wrong.
-When Art was diagnosed with pleural mesothelioma, his prognosis was grim.
+When Arthur “Art” Putt was diagnosed with pleural mesothelioma, his prognosis (disease outlook) was grim.

-Twice a day, Jan prepared a blend of asparagus, beetroot powder, cottage cheese, and various oils for Art to take through a feeding tube.
-He credits the mixture for helping him feel as healthy as he does today.
+Twice a day, his wife Jan prepared a blend of asparagus, beetroot powder, cottage cheese, and various oils for him to take through a feeding tube.
+Art credits the mixture for helping him feel as healthy as he does today.

 - Diagnosis: Pleural mesothelioma